Setting Up Account Linking via Mastercard Data Connect

 8. The external bank authenticates the user.

-14. The link provider returns the account owner and ACH details.
+13. The link provider returns the account owner and ACH details.

 Events API

-The possible values for this status are:
+The possible values for status are:

 • PENDING — The link to the external account is being established.